-Hydroquinone is found in a variety of topical skin treatments, from moisturizers to cleansers to skin-lightening creams.
+Hydroquinone is found in a variety of topical skin treatments, from face moisturizers to cleansers to skin-lightening creams.
 It’s often used in combination with other products to help improve the complexion and treat a condition called melasma.

 Melasma is a common condition with the skin that results in discolored, dark spots, or patches.
 It’s more common in women than in men and most often occurs on the forehead, cheeks, chin, and bridge of the nose, though it can happen anywhere on the body.

 Why people develop melasma isn’t clear, but it may be associated with hormones, thyroid disease, and even stress.
 Sun exposure can also cause this condition since UV rays can have an adverse effect on the skin cells that control pigmentation.